Asian Cucumber Salad

 Whisk the dressing

-In a glass bowl, whisk rice vinegar, soy sauce, sesame oil, sugar, and minced garlic until the sugar dissolves and the dressing looks glossy.
+In a small bowl, whisk together the rice vinegar, soy sauce, sesame oil, sugar, and minced garlic until dissolved.

 -